-To cover the 90-minutes of game, we conceived 14 different templates about different topics: Attack, Defense, Line-ups, First Half, Hat-Trick and so on.
-During every game, a bespoke algorithm analyses hundreds of data points to evaluate if a video about the Lack of Fairplay would be more interesting than one about Aerial Passes, in order to tell the story of today’s match.
+To cover the 90 minutes of game, we conceived 14 different templates on different topics: Attack, Defense, Line-ups, First Half, Hat-Trick and so on.
+During every game, a bespoke algorithm analyses hundreds of data points to evaluate, for example, if a video about the Lack of Fairplay would be more interesting than one about Aerial Passes, in order to tell the story of today’s match.
 To increase variety, once a video template has been rendered, it gets pulled out, so that it won’t render twice.

 Among this set of templates, we’ve developed some dedicated to promote the match and raise expectation before the event starts.
-In these videos we display information like timing & venue, line-ups and even more complex data like what’s the time where a score from a given team is most likely to happen, based on historical data from the past seasons.
+In these videos we display information like timing & venue, line-ups and even more complex data like when exactly a given team is most likely to score, based on historical data from the past seasons.